 Successful Volunteering Partnership applicants cannot apply for funding under the action Volunteering Projects.

 From 1 January 2021, some participants coming to the UK may require a visa under the T5, Temporary Worker, Government Authorised Exchange (GAE) scheme.
 This is part of the UK Visas and Immigration (UKVI) points-based system and is needed before participants can take up their placement in the UK.
 For more details, please take a look at the Erasmus+ website.

 Who can apply: successful applicants of the Framework Partnership Agreement only, which took place in 2018

-Guidance for application: read the guide for applicants (610 KB)
+Guidance for application (for reference purposes): read the 2020 guide for applicants (371 KB)

 Deadline: the 2020 deadline has now passed (7 May 2020, 11am UK time)